California Rural Legal Assistance: Environmental justice (1991)

 In 1988, CRLA joined forces with the community-based organization El Pueblo Para El Aire y Agua Limpio to challenge the construction of a toxic waste incinerator in Kettleman City.
 In the case El Pueblo Para el Aire y Agua Limpio v.
 County of Kings, CRLA argued a lack of public notice and environmental racism.
 Environmental racism referred to the targeting of a community for exposure to environmental hazards because it is made of up minorities and low-income residents.
 This case was the first known suit in the nation to charge for environmental racism.

 Sexual harassment (2002)

-In 2002, CRLA brought the first sexual harassment case on behalf of a Latina farm worker.
+In 2002, CRLA brought the first sexual harassment case on behalf of a Latina farmworker.
 The case, EEOC v.
 Tanimura & Antle, resulted in a $1.8 million dollar settlement and led the U.S. Equal Employment Opportunity Commission to recognize sexual harassment violations in the agricultural industry as a federal agenda item.